A vertex operator reformulation of the Kanade-Russell conjecture modulo 9: Introduction

 \end{Conj}

 Like the RR partition theorem, the Kanade-Russell conjecture has an equivalent $q$-series identity reformulation~\cite[\S3]{Kur}.
-Because the double sums due to Kur\c{s}ung\"oz are well-known, we give a reformulation in terms of triple sums.
+Because the double sums due to Kur\c{s}ung\"oz are well-known, we give a reformulation regarding triple sums.
 Recall that Kanade-Russell also conjectured $\KR_4\PT T^{(9)}_{2,3,5,8}$ and $\KR_5\PT T^{(9)}_{1,4,6,7}$~\cite{KR,Rus}, where

 \begin{Prop} For $1\leq a\leq 5$, we have

 where $A_1=(1,4,3)$, $A_{2}=(2,6,6)$, $A_{3}=(3,8,6)$, $A_{4}=(2,6,5)$ and $A_{5}=(1,6,4)$. \end{Prop} Because it is routine to derive a $q$-difference equation for the right (resp. left) hand side by a $q$-analog of Sister Celine's technique~\cite{Rie} (resp. by Andrews' linked partition ideals~\cite{An0,An1} or the regularly linked sets by Takigiku and the author~\cite{TT}), we omit an automatic proof of Proposition \ref{KRreformulation}.
 See also \S\ref{automa}, ~\cite[\S7.1]{Tsu} and ~\cite[\S4]{CL}.